vnqthai/railway-system/README.md

 ## Troubleshooting

 If you see this error: `permission denied: bin/railsystem`, please run `chmod +x bin/railsystem` then try again.

+## Futher improvements

+* Wait for line to operate (if it is not operating in night hours), if waiting time is less than taking another route.

 ## Contribute